LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 Note that we manually compute the pointer offsets for the (i,j,k) indices.
-To simplify the remaining kernel variants we introduce a ``RAJA::View`` object, which wraps the tensor data pointer and simplifies the multi-dimensional
+To simplify the remaining kernel variants we introduce a ``RAJA::View`` object, which wraps the array data pointer and simplifies the multi-dimensional
 indexing:

 .. literalinclude:: ../../../../exercises/launchintro-execpols_solution.cpp